-- 1) Our strategy starts with strengthening our own union. - This starts with protecting CUPE members from contracting out, privatization of our work, restructuring, reducing public services, attacking the integrity of bargaining unit work and raiding. - 2) We will organize more workers, focusing first on increasing protection for workers who are precariously employed.
-We will:

-We will:

-- a) Develop an organizing strategy for precarious workers, to build strong and sustainable bargaining units. - b) Organize wall-to-wall within workplaces, to bring precarious workers into the scope of our collective agreements and strengthen our bargaining power in our workplaces.
+- 1) Our strategy starts with strengthening our own union. - We will organize more workers, focusing first on increasing protection for workers who are precariously employed.
+We will: - a) Develop an organizing strategy for precarious workers, to build strong and sustainable bargaining units. - b) Organize wall-to-wall within workplaces, to bring precarious workers into the scope of our collective agreements and strengthen our bargaining power in our workplaces.
 CUPE will identify collective agreements that exclude part-time, temporary, casual and other precarious employees from the scope of the bargaining unit.
-We will develop strategies for bringing these workers into the bargaining unit. - c) Strengthen the negotiating power of existing bargaining units by identifying strategic organizing targets in sectors and regions. - d) Develop a protocol to connect organizing to a strategy and commitment to a first collective agreement which raises the floor for these new members by strengthening their rights, and winning better wages and benefits. - e) Increase the resources dedicated to organizing. - f) Develop material for each of our sectors that demonstrates the "CUPE and union advantage," to be used in organizing. - g) Ensure that member organizers reflect the diversity of the workers we seek to organize. - h) CUPE National will bring a comprehensive national organizing plan to the 2017 national convention for debate.
-This plan will include local, sector, regional and national targets for organizing and regular reports on progress.
-Organizing plans will provide support for regions undergoing government-mandated restructuring and attacks such as the Quebec social services and health sector. - i) Develop pan-Canadian strategies and action plans for organizing and bargaining with private multi-national employers in sectors such as long-term care. - j) Make organizing a key theme of our second CUPE National Sector Conference in October 2016. - 3) CUPE is proud to back up our members and all workers in their efforts to have decent wages, benefits and working conditions.
+We will develop strategies for bringing these workers into the bargaining unit. - c) Strengthen the negotiating power of existing bargaining units by identifying strategic organizing targets in sectors and regions. - d) Develop a protocol to connect organizing to a strategy and commitment to a first collective agreement which raises the floor for these new members by strengthening their rights, and winning better wages and benefits. - e) Increase the resources dedicated to organizing. - f) Develop material for each of our sectors that demonstrates the "CUPE and union advantage," to be used in organizing. - g) Ensure that member organizers reflect the diversity of the workers we seek to organize. - h) Develop and report on regional targets for organizing.
+CUPE National will bring a comprehensive and strategic national organizing plan to the 2017 convention for debate. - i) Make organizing a key theme of our second CUPE National Sector Conference in October 2016. - 3) CUPE is proud to back up our members and all workers in their efforts to have decent wages, benefits and working conditions.

-- We will continue to support our members in their goal of good, safe jobs with good wages, benefits and a pension.
-Our target for the lowest wage rate for CUPE members by the end of 2017 is \$19/ hour.
-The NEB and the regions will develop a comprehensive and strategic plan to support achieving this target. - Our diversity is our strength and we will continue to build on this foundation.
+- 4) We will continue to support our members in their goal of good, safe jobs with good wages, benefits and a pension.
+Our target for the lowest wage rate for CUPE members by the end of 2017 is \$19/hour.
+The NEB and the regions will develop a comprehensive plan to support achieving this target. - 5) Our diversity is our strength.
 Precariously employed workers and CUPE members are disproportionately women, young workers, workers with disabilities, racialized workers and those who are newcomers to Canada.
-We will build our power by being even more inclusive.
-We will analyze our own structures, policies and procedures for the ways in which they encourage and discourage participation, representation and opportunities for equity-seeking members. - 6) We will negotiate collective agreements that are strong and inclusive by: - a) Expanding our collective agreement scope clauses to include precarious workers temporary, part-time, and casual where they do not. - b) Focusing our bargaining on improving wages and working conditions for precarious members, and expanding benefits and pension coverage in our collective agreements to cover precarious workers. - c) Encouraging bargaining committees and pension trustees to eliminate any barriers to participation in pension plans for part-time, temporary, and other precarious workers. - d) Pushing for broader, public sector-wide defined-benefit pension and benefits plans, rather than single-employer plans. - e) Developing employment equity resources to support locals in negotiating employment equity with employers. - f) Developing tools to help locals bargain culturally-sensitive and appropriate language. - g) Rejecting two-tier collective agreements which create two or more sets of wages and working conditions in our bargaining units. - h) Identifying supports for bargaining to help locals meet these goals through regular communications about bargaining, such as telephone town halls. - i) Preparing and distributing annual regional reports to all locals on our progress in reaching our organizing and bargaining targets.
-These reports will assist the work of our sector committees. - j) Bringing locals and sectors into coordinated bargaining and consolidating locals where it provides our members with a strategic advantage in bargaining. - k) Fighting for improved employment standards and labour legislation for precarious workers in alliance with the Canadian Labour Congress, provincial federations of labour and other allies. - 7) In 2017, CUPE will hold a national conference on the theme of "Building local union power" to showcase best practices and tools that help us: - a) build strong and inclusive locals with bargaining power. - b) engage and mobilize our members. - c) meet our union's strategic objectives.
+We will build our power by being even more inclusive. - 6) We will negotiate collective agreements that are strong and inclusive by: - a) Expanding our collective agreement scope clauses to include precarious workers - temporary, part-time, and casual - where they do not. - b) Focusing our bargaining on improving wages and working conditions for precarious members, and expanding benefits and pension coverage in our collective agreements to cover precarious workers. - c) Pushing for broader, public sector-wide defined-benefit pension and benefits plans, rather than single-employer plans. - d) Developing employment equity resources to support locals in negotiating employment equity with employers. - e) Developing tools to help locals bargain culturally-sensitive and appropriate language. - f) Rejecting two-tier collective agreements which create two or more sets of wages and working conditions in our bargaining units. - g) Identifying supports for bargaining to help locals meet these goals through regular communications about bargaining, such as telephone town halls. - Preparing and distributing annual regional reports to all locals on our progress in reaching our organizing and bargaining targets.
+These reports will assist the work of our sector committees. - i) Bringing locals and sectors into coordinated bargaining and consolidating locals where it provides our members with a strategic advantage in bargaining.